Infinity categories with duality and hermitian multiplicative infinite loop space machines: Introduction

+In section \ref{j5r5z5z} we classify dualities on compact spectra.
+Using an argument from equivariant homotopy theory communicated to us by Niko Naumann we prove that there are uncountably many inequivalent dualities on the $\infty$-category of compact spectra (Corollary \ref{inco}).
+For that we prove the following proposition: \begin{proposition}(Proposition \ref{hteetr5}) The canonical map of spectra $S \to \pic(S)$ that sends the unit to $S[1]$ induces an injection:

+\end{proposition} By Theorem \ref{ujj} the right hand side of injection (\ref{oo}) is the set of equivalence classes of dualities on the $\infty$-category of compact spectra.
+By Lin's Theorem \cite[Theorem 1.1]{lin} there is an isomorphism $ \pi_0(S^{BC_2}) \cong \integers \oplus \integers_2$, where $\integers_2$ is the uncountable ring of 2-adic numbers.
+This implies that there are uncountably many inequivalent dualities on the $\infty$-category of compact spectra.

-In the paper \cite{spitzweck.gw} hermitian and real $K$-theory for stable $\infty$-categories with duality is developed using an $\infty$-categorical version of the hermitian $S_\bullet$-construc\-tion thereby obtaining a suitable theory which goes beyond direct sum hermitian $K$-theory.
-The method in loc. cit. to obtain a real $K$-theory spectrum can be equally well applied to the situation considered in this paper.
+In the paper \cite{spitzweck.gw} hermitian and real $K$-theory for stable $\infty$-categories with duality is developed using an $\infty$-categorical version of the hermitian $S_\bullet$-construc\-tion thereby obtaining a suitable theory which goes beyond direct sum hermitian $K$-theory, and which was further developed in \cite{real.wald}.
+Recently, \cite{calmès2021hermitian1}, \cite{calmès2021hermitian2}, \cite{calmès2021hermitian3} construct real $K$-theory of stable $\infty$-categories equipped with a quadratic functor so called Poincar\'e $\infty$-categories, which produces a genuine $C_2$-spectrum whose underlying spectrum is $K$-theory, whose genuine $C_2$-fixed points are hermitian $K$-theory and whose geometric fixed points are $L$-theory \cite[Corollary 4.4.14.]{calmès2021hermitian2}, and build a far reaching framework for algebraic surgery theory \cite[§ 1]{calmès2021hermitian3}.